ACR Capital Markets – Background

 - Good disclosure and reporting is the best way to ensure market integrity, allowing investors to perform their own due diligence.

 - Issuers should provide qualitative descriptions of each project plus quantitative estimates of greenhouse gas reduction.

-- In 2018 the Milken Institute recommended concrete actions to grow the green bond market in California and the United States.
+- The Milken Institute recommended concrete actions to grow the green bond market in California and the United States.

 - Standardize the metrics used to measure the environmental impact of various projects.

 - Improve [issuer] data collection to meet growing demands.